COVID-19 Information and Support

 The university continues to closely monitor public health guidance and will adjust operations as needed.

 - COVID-19 vaccines are available on campus.
 Fully vaccinated students and employees do not need to quarantine, isolate, or be tested if they are exposed to COVID-19 and have no symptoms.

 - COVID-19 testing is available on campus, and contact tracing is provided.

-- Guidance and support will be provided for those who may need to isolate or quarantine, but university-provided isolation and quarantine space will be limited.
+- Guidance and support will be provided for those who may need to isolate or quarantine, but university-arranged isolation and quarantine space will no longer be provided.

 - All members of the campus community should monitor their health and stay home when sick.

 Our campus community has been creative, compassionate, flexible, and resilient.
 As we move toward normalcy, continue to show your Volunteer spirit by supporting, encouraging, and caring for one another.